Devel0pmentHero/Q/README.md

 ````

 ### Result sets
-Every operation performed on the database, will end in the return of a specialized ``IResult``-instance
+Every operation performed on the database, will end in the return of a specialized ``\Q\IResult``-instance
 which implements the ``\Traversable``-interface, thus removing the need of annoying while loops with "fetch_whatever()"-calls.

 Directly iterating over a result set will yield the values returned by the ``IResult::ToMap()``-method for each row in the result set.